-This report was written in consideration of the opinion of our stakeholders so that we respond directly to their concerns and material topics.
-It also meets the requirements in General Rule (GR) 461 of the Financial Market Commission. including the indicator for Electric Utilities & Power Generators of the Sustainability Accounting Standards Board (SASB) and the Standards of the Global Reporting Initiative (GRI).
+This report was written in consideration of the opinion of our stakeholders so that we respond directly to their material issues and concerns.
+It also meets the requirements in General Rule (GR) 461 of the Financial Market Commission, including the indicator for Electric Utilities & Power Generators of the Sustainability Accounting Standards Board (SASB) and the Standards of the Global Reporting Initiative (GRI).